smanowar/Pewlett-Hackard-Analysis/README.md

 - Employees born between January 1st 1952 and December 31st 1955

-Firstly, the number of retiring employees was calculated by merging the csv files employees.csv, titles.csv, and dept_employees.csv and filtering them based on the retirement criteria (see retirement_titles.csv).
+Firstly, the number of retiring employees was calculated by merging the csv files employees.csv, titles.csv, and dept_employees.csv, and filtering them based on the retirement criteria (see retirement_titles.csv).
 Then any duplicate rows were dropped (see unique_titles.csv).

 We can see that the number of employees eligible for retirement is as follows: